revanthsariga12/NodeStatus_checker_Jenkins/README.md

 > pip3 install python-jenkins <br>
 > pip3 install jenkinsapi
 2. Run that python file as "python3 Nodestatus.py".
-3. It will generate the output in a tabular format and send to the reciever mail.
+3. It will generate the output in a tabular format with Nodename, Status as columnsand send to the reciever mail.